chengdongzhang0710/fitness-tracker-project/README.md

 * User completing or cancelling the ongoing exercise;
 * Exercise records storing to cloud;
 * Past exercise records displaying, filtering and sorting.

+This project works with NgRx to manage application state.